echeran/smile-of-murugan/webbook/chapter19.md

 man.
 So are his writings: robust and passionate.
 An angry writer, when he began to write in the fifties.
-Only lately his style has mellowed and reached some stability; he was and still, to some extent, is the *enfant* terrible of Tamil literature, a writer whose purpose is to shock the readers-the shock being intended as a therapeutic device.
+Only lately his style has mellowed and reached some stability; he was and still, to some extent, is the *enfan terrible* of Tamil literature, a writer whose purpose is to shock the readers—the shock being intended as a therapeutic device.
 He is definitely a man with a message.
 Things are bad and they should be changed, violently if necessary, without violence if possible.